jarrodmillman/pose-stats/description.md

 -->

 This proposal addresses two gaps in the statistical software ecosystem.
-On the one hand, there  are many small groups or individual developers of statistical packages who lack the training in best (or better) practices in software engineering needed for open-source an project to survive.
-On the other hand, the scientific Python community adheres closely to such standards, resulting in well-engineered software packages such as NumPy, SciPy, pandas, and scikit-learn.
-This proposal seeks to learn and document how to bridge this gap, starting with `YAGLM` and `ISLP` as pilot projects.
-From this knowledge, the OSE will be able to derive and propagate models of best practices, resulting in better engineered software in the statistical community, as well improved software development skills among statisticians.
+On the one hand, there are many small groups or individual developers of statistical packages who lack the training in best (or better) practices in software engineering needed for their open-source projects to survive.
+On the other hand, the scientific Python community, which adheres closely to such standards, resulting in larger, well-engineered software packages, lacks participation of statistical methods developers.
+This proposal seeks to learn, and document how, to bridge this gap, starting with `YAGLM` and `ISLP` as pilot projects.
+From this knowledge, the OSE will be able to derive and propagate models of best technical and social practices, resulting in better engineered software in the statistical community, improved software development skills among statisticians, and wider participation of statisticians in scientific Python.

 The context of statistical software today is such that the `R` developer community, which are responsible for many of the innovative statistical implementations, consists of many individual or small groups, while scientific Python core projects and domain stacks tend to be larger projects that operate on a scale and have resources to apply modern software engineering practices.
 Building small, exploratory packages that are also well-engineered will necessitate